Damping materials in mechanics and construction: ideas, applications and advantages

 Foams

-In this data sheet, MISUMI shows an application example for "shock absorbers in mechanics".
+In this data sheet MISUMI shows an application example for “shock absorbers in mechanics”.

-How damping characteristics affect your application
+How the damping characteristics affect your application

 Damper, classification according to the damping characteristics